 How is Leca made?

 Leca is made from small clay pellets that are placed inside a 1,200 °C (2,190°F) rotating kiln.
 The extreme temperatures cause the clay pellets to expand 5 times in size and form thousands of pores.
 This is caused by the gases trapped inside escaping the clay pellets from the heating process.
 The rotating kiln gives the leca its smooth round shape, similar to making a ball in your palms.

 Benefits of Leca

-Leca Makes an excellent growing medium for a multitude of reasons.
-It makes a great growing medium for developing plants and full grown plants alike.
-The biggest benefits to leca are outlined below.
+Leca makes an excellent growing medium for a multitude of reasons.
+It’s a great growing medium for developing plants and full grown plants alike and the biggest benefits are outlined below.